peakBreaker/docme/docs/testdoc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. _index-table:
+.. _index-table-two:

-Welcome to docme's documentation!
+This is a submodule!
 =================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Table of Contents (toctree):

    Home <self>
-   extend
-   testdoc/index
-   api
+   subextend

 Fun stuff indeed